How Many Images Should You Include in Your Blog Post?

 3. Try faster ways to load images via CDN

 A CDN is a content delivery network.
 Rather than serving content from one server, your images are distributed across different geographic locations.
 When visitors visit your site, the content is loaded from the closest server.
-You can set up a CDN network with various hosts.
-Alternatively, you can install plugins that host your images on their CDN network.
-CDNs are helpful for high-volume and media-heavy websites.

 4. Consider lazy loading